Data-Semi/FSND-CapstoneP-CastingAgency/README.md

 There are 3 roles:
 - Casting Assistant: Can view actors and movies
 - Casting Director: Can view actors and movies, add or delete an actor from the database, and modify actors or movies
-- Producer: Have all permissions.
-Which means all permissions a Casting Director has and add or delete a movie from the database
+- Producer: Have all permissions a Casting Director has and add or delete a movie from the database

 ### Endpoints
 #### GET /actors (Casting Assistant, Casting Director, Producer)